-- 3.16.01 The loan is secured by paripassu first charge on all current assets both present and future. - 3.16.02 The loan is guaranteed by Nitta Gelatin India Limited (Holding Company) in respect of the said facility availed from the bank.
+3.15.01 The loan is secured by paripassu first charge on all current assets both present and future.3.15.02 Quarterly Statements submitted with the banks are in agreement with the books of accounts.

-3.16.03 Borrowings
+3.15.03 Borrowings

 SI.
-No. Particulars Nature of Security Repayment details As at 31 March 2021 As at 31 March 2020 i Working Capital Loans in Foreign currency from Banks (including Bills discounting) Secured by the hypothecation of entire current assets of the Company namely inventories, debtors, cash and bank balances, other current assets and loans and advances, present and future and the loan is guaranteed by Nitta Gelatin India Limited (Holding Company) in respect of the said facility availed from the bank The Interest rate is 0.90 % over the LIBOR rates.
-The loans are repayable on demand 535.81 302.99 ii Cash Credit / Short term loans in Indian Rupee from Banks / Financial Institutions Secured by the hypothecation of entire current assets of the Company namely inventories, debtors, cash and bank balances, other current assets and loans and advances, present and future The Interest rate charged is 8.85 % The loans are repayable on demand - 157.34 535.81 460.33
+No. Particulars Nature of Security Repayment details As at 31 March 2022 As at 31 March 2021 i Working Capital Loans in Foreign currency from Banks (including Bills discounting) Secured by the hypothecation of entire current assets of the Company namely inventories, debtors, cash and bank balances, other current assets and loans and advances, present and future and the loan is guaranteed by Nitta Gelatin India Limited (Holding Company) in respect of the said facility availed from the bank.
+The Interest rate is 0.90 % over the LIBOR rates.
+The loans are repayable on demand 649.27 535.81 ii Cash Credit/Short term loans in Indian Rupee from Banks/Financial Institutions Secured by the hypothecation of entire current assets of the Company namely inventories, debtors, cash and bank balances, other current assets and loans and advances, present and future.
+The Interest rate charged is 8.85 % The loans are repayable on demand - - 649.27 535.81

-Debit balance amounting to Rs 19.88 lakhs in Cash Credit Account maintained with Standard Chartered Bank as at 31/3/21 has been reclassfied to Cash & Cash equivalent (Refer note 3.09).
+Debit balance of ₹ 194.08 lakhs in CC Account maintained with Standard Chartered Bank as at 31 March 2022 has been reclassified to Sch 3.08 Cash & Cash equivalents

-3.17 Trade Payables
+3.16 Trade Payables

-Particulars As at 31 March 2021 As at 31 March 2020 Trade Payables (i) Total outstanding dues of micro enterprises and small enterprises 101.21 1.24 (ii) Total outstanding dues of creditors other than micro enterprises and small enterprises 248.59 324.31 349.80 325.55 i) Principal amount remaining unpaid (but within due date as per the Micro, Small and Medium Enterprises Development Act, 2006) 101.21 1.24 ii) Interest due thereon remaining unpaid - - iii) Interest paid by the Company in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along-with the amount of the payment made to the supplier beyond the appointed day during the period. - - iv) Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period) but without adding interest specified under the Micro, Small and Medium Enterprises Act, 2006 - - v) Interest accrued and remaining unpaid - - vi) Interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises - -
+Particulars As at 31 March 2022 As at 31 March 2021 Trade Payables (i) Total outstanding dues of micro enterprises and small enterprises 68.53 101.21 (ii) Total outstanding dues of creditors other than micro enterprises and small enterprises 263.98 248.59 332.51 349.80 Trade Developing includes any initial for expression account and other claims for which hills i) Principal amount remaining unpaid (but within due date as per the Micro, Small and Medium Enterprises Development Act, 2006) 68.53 101.21 ii) Interest due thereon remaining unpaid - - iii) Interest paid by the Company in terms of Section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along-with the amount of the payment made to the supplier beyond the appointed day during the period. - - iv) Interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the period) but without adding interest specified under the Micro, Small and Medium Enterprises Act, 2006 - - v) Interest accrued and remaining unpaid - - vi) Interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises - -